 - a.
 During the race, the rider will be requested to ride through the pit lane, stopping is not permitted.
 He may then rejoin the race. - b.
 The rider must respect the speed limit in the pit lane.
 In case of infraction of this speed limit, the ride through procedure will be repeated; in case of a second infraction of this speed limit, the rider will be shown the black flag and will be disqualified. - c.
 In the case of a race interrupted prior to the penalty being complied with, and if there is a second part, the rider will be required to ride through after the start of the second part of the race. - d.
-In the case of a rider carrying forward a penalty for anticipation of the start, into the second part of an interrupted race and subsequently found to have anticipated the second start, the rider will be shown the black flag and will be disqualified.

-- e.
-A yellow board displaying the rider's number (black color) will be shown at the finish line. - f.
+In the case of a rider carrying forward a penalty for anticipation of the start, into the second part of an interrupted race and subsequently found to have anticipated the second start, the rider will be shown the black flag and will be disgualified. - e.
+A yellow board (100cm horizontal x 80 cm vertical) displaying the rider's number (black color) will be shown at the finish line and the information will also be displayed on the time keeping monitors. - f.
 Failure by the relevant rider to ride through, having been shown the board five (5) times, will result in that rider being shown the black flag. - g.
 In the case where the organization has been unable to carry out the ride through penalty before the end of the race, the relevant rider will be inflicted with a time penalty of twenty (20) seconds.